oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/Intel_Extension_For_TensorFlow_GettingStarted/README.md

 This code sample demonstrates how to run a TensorFlow inference workload on both GPU and CPU by using Intel AI Tools and analyze the GPU and CPU usage via oneDNN verbose logs

 ## Purpose
-  - Guide users how to use different conda environments in Intel AI Tools to run TensorFlow workloads on both CPU and GPU
+  - Guide on how to use different conda environments in Intel AI Tools to run TensorFlow workloads on both CPU and GPU
   - Guide users how to validate the GPU or CPU usage for TensorFlow workloads on Intel CPU or GPU

 ## Prerequisites